robinschuere/archive/scrum/eight-point-strategy.md

 This sounds very harsch, but the reasoning behind this is to make the life of the developer easier.
 By setting a hard requirement on, a story has to be completed in one day, it gives more weight to the Refinement process.
 Developers have to think thoroughly about the requirements of a story and have to make sure that it is in fact completable in one day.
 If it isn't, the story has to be split up or pulled into a spike.

 ## Estimating with Fibonacci?
 1 - (2) - 3 - 5 - 8 - 13?

-The numbers you see here are part of the fibonacci sequence without some numbers.

-### Based on

 - Relative sizing based on comparing similar tasks without estimating absolute time
 - Values make sense as they are linked to something